Best Time to Visit Barcelona.

 El Niño is the name given to the warm phase of the Global Southern Temperature Oscillation associated with a warm ocean water band.
 Simply put, El Niño is a cycle of warm and cold sea surface temperatures (Warm water develops in the central and east-central equatorial Pacific).

-Local conditions affected by the sea.
+Local conditions are affected by the sea.

-I am sure you are aware the sun and moon have little effect on tidal flows in the Mediterranean.
+I am sure you know the sun and moon have little effect on tidal flows in the Mediterranean.
 This lack of tidal flow in the Mediterranean happens because the land is less attracted to the sun or moon.
 Therefore, as we do not have such a tidal water flow in the Mediterranean, temperatures remain much more contained (The water stays warmer for longer).

-When the warm Mediterranean sea air rises towards the land, it meets Icy cold air falling from the fresh snow on the Pyranise Mountains.
+When the warm Mediterranean Sea air rises towards the land, it meets Icy cold air falling from the fresh snow on the Pyranise Mountains.
 The energy created from this event creates localised storms, particularly over Barcelona and Spain’s lowlands.

 Global weather systems

 To summarise, when considering a forecast request to “Google”.
 In the winter months for Barcelona, consider asking a more localised question.
-Remember, in Castelldefels or Sitges (south of the city centre); weather can differ greatly from that found in Barcelona’s centre.
+Remember, in Castelldefels or Sitges (south of the city centre), the weather can differ significantly from that found in Barcelona’s centre.
 Varied weather is one of the attractions of sailing in the area.
 Generally, we have excellent wind and warm days.
 Severe storms at sea usually happen during the winter months and are dangerous.
 If you plan to sail during the winter months in the Mediterranean, please look out for rapidly developing thunderstorms.
 Severe weather along coastal areas in Catalonia can quickly develop occasionally; forecasting is wrong.